Haftamu001/PayrollSystem/README.md

 <!-- ROADMAP -->
 ## Roadmap
+## Key Features

+- Employee Management: Maintain a database of employees with their relevant information, such as name, position, salary, and tax details.

+- Salary Calculation: Automatically calculate employee salaries based on predefined salary structures, including basic pay, allowances, deductions, and tax calculations.

+- Tax Management: Handle tax calculations and deductions according to local tax regulations.
+Generate tax reports and documents for compliance.

+- Paycheck Generation: Generate paychecks for employees, including detailed breakdowns of salary components and deductions.

+- Reporting: Generate various reports related to payroll, including employee-wise salary summaries, tax reports, and payroll summaries for accounting purposes.

+- Security: Implement secure access controls to ensure that only authorized personnel can access and modify payroll data.

+- User-friendly Interface: Provide an intuitive and user-friendly interface for easy navigation and interaction with the system.

+Please refer to the installation and usage sections in this README for instructions on setting up and using the Payroll System.
 - [ ] Feature 1
 - [ ] Feature 2
 - [ ] Feature 3